Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Conclusion

 \section{Conclusion}

-In this paper, we proposed a distributed control design of local state feedback controllers for a set of interconnected agents.
-Our approach employs SLS with SPA to prescribe a desired aggregate behavior and impose device constraints non-conservatively via a convex optimization problem.
-The main challenge addressed was solving this problem in a distributed manner, for which we developed a dual consensus ADMM algorithm and, under weak assumptions, provided a convergence certificate that guarantees convergence to the set of primal minimizers.
-Additionally, our optimization algorithm extended existing theoretical results on DAO and dual consensus ADMM.
+In this paper, we proposed a distributed, optimal control design of local state feedback controllers for a set of interconnected agents with state and input constraints.
+Our approach employs SLS with SPA to prescribe a desired aggregate behavior and impose device constraints non-conservatively via a convex optimization problem, without closed-loop finite impulse response or locality constraints.
+The main challenge addressed was solving SLS with SPA in a distributed manner, for which we developed a dual consensus ADMM algorithm and, under weak assumptions, provided a convergence certificate that guarantees convergence to the set of primal minimizers, unlike similar dual consensus ADMM algorithms where divergence of the primal variables was possible.
+Additionally, our optimization algorithm extended existing theoretical results on DAO, by handling coupling constraints and lifting certain common, yet restrictive, regularity conditions on the objective, e.g., strong convexity and differentiability.
 We demonstrated the effectiveness of our method on a control design problem for DERs that collectively provide stability services to the power grid.
+Future work includes investigating the convergence rate of the proposed distributed optimization algorithm, and development of distributed solutions for SLS with SPA in the case of \( \mathcal{H}_{\infty} \) control synthesis.